-In Bulgaria, dogs must be identified with a microchip at the age of four months at the earliest or within seven days of acquiring a dog older than four months.
+In Bulgaria, dogs must be identified with a microchip, from the age of four weeks and at the latest when the dog is six weeks old, or within seven days of acquiring a dog.
 The dog must also be registered by a veterinarian who must issue a pet passport.
 The veterinarian sends the data contained in the passport of each registered dog to the competent authority on a monthly basis.
 The Bulgarian Food Safety Agency manages a national electronic database on all registered dogs.
-Licensed veterinarians must record in the database the data of the microchips they implant.
-Currently this database can only be used to register dogs.
+Licenced veterinarians must record in the database the data of the microchips they implant.
+Currently the national database can only be used to register dogs.